How to Stop a Dog from Pulling on the Leash: A Beginner’s Guide

 Final Thoughts

 Learning how to stop a dog from pulling on the leash takes patience and steady effort.
 Rather than focusing on immediate perfection, aim for gradual improvement.
+Now that your dog is walking calmly, find out How Long Should You Walk Your Dog Each Day? to stay healthy and happy.

 With consistent daily practice, short sessions, and calm reinforcement, walking can become enjoyable again.